Today's Articles

 In 1921 Memphis had two main Negro baseball clubs, the Memphis Union Giants and the A. P. Martin's Barber Boys Baseball Club.
 Real estate salesman and bookkeeper Sherman G. King owned the Union Giants.
 Chick Cummings, a player on the team, managed the Union Giants.
 The A. P. Martin's Barber Boys, also known as the A. P. Martin's Barber College Team was the creation of a Memphis barber named Arthur Peterson Martin.
 The team was a way for Martin to promote his two barbershops in Memphis on Main and Beale Street and his barber college.

-Following integration, the team had five players that would eventually make Major League Baseball rosters, and two were inducted into the Baseball Hall of Fame.
+Following integration, the team had five players who would eventually make Major League Baseball rosters, and two were inducted into the Baseball Hall of Fame.
 On May 28, 1960, Dr. B.B.
 Martin announced he was dissolving the Red Sox for financial reasons.
 “It has been a losing proposition for the past four or five years...,” Dr. Martin said.
 The Negro American League would continue on for just a couple more years before it dissolved completely.

 To become a Coach